 This could include the recitation of a personal prayer, a relevant section from the Tanakh (Hebrew Bible.)

 The booklet “Building the Faith: A Book of Inclusion for Dual-Faith Families” (Volume 4 in a series of books books recently by the Federation of Jewish Men’s Clubs, notes that non-Jewish family members may be given honors to open and close the ark that contains the Torah scrolls; they may dress the Torah in its cover, and may lead the congregation in various English readings.

 The CJLS (official law committee of the Rabbinical Assembly) offers several responsa giving halakhic guidance on these issues.
 CJLS (Committee on Jewish Law and Standards) responsa

 In many Reform Temples gentiles may serve on Temple committees, and may count as full members of the movement.
 “In many congregations…non-Jewish choristers and soloists have occupied positions which seemed to make them into shelichei tsibbur [cantor, leader of prayer services].”

-Various Reform teshuvot (e.g. “Gentile Participation in Synagogue Ritual 5754.5”) offer guidance limiting the role of gentiles in Reform prayer service, but leadership is not obligated to follow.
+Some Reform teshuvot (e.g. “Gentile Participation in Synagogue Ritual 5754.5”) offer guidance limiting the role of gentiles in Reform prayer service, but the leadership is not obligated to follow these papers.
 Surveys show that 87% of Reform congregations allow gentiles to serve on synagogue committees; 22% allow gentiles to have an aliyah to the Torah.

 Survery conducted by the Commission on Reform Jewish Outreach, noted in “A People Divided: Judaism in Contemporary America”, Jack Wertheimer